gumaerc-testorg/20.109-fall-2007/content/pages/assignments/mod1.md

 Part 3: Data Summary for p3-Modifications You Performed in Lab
 --------------------------------------------------------------

-Consult the [Guidelines for writing a lab report]({{< baseurl >}}/pages/labs).
+Consult the {{% resource_link fc19e690-0ca7-af8b-d48d-3a5a9e329f01 "Guidelines for writing a lab report" %}}.
 Additionally, many of the "for next time" assignments can get you started on this part of the portfolio.
 Including but not limited to:

 *   Table: Oligonucleotide design, sequence consequences for phage when inserted and sequence data
 *   Table: Ligation results